Lamination… What exactly is it? And why would you want or need it?

-And not only is it virtually everywhere, it also comes in three different varieties with the options of matt, velvet or gloss available for your product-perfecting pleasure.
-But what exactly is it we’re on about?
+And not only is it virtually everywhere, it also comes in three different varieties with the options of matt, velvet or gloss available for your print-perfecting pleasure.
+But what exactly is lamination?
 And why is it worth paying that little-bit extra for?

 Well it’s not to be confused with the thick, plastic-ensnared end result of those pouch laminators you might have come across in schools, universities, or any place that likes making its own ID cards or the like.
 This is a far more refined process, one that leaves your chosen paper stock feeling and looking lovely, all while offering an added touch of protection.